 Though it’s always a smart idea to have at least one wedding guest who isn’t afraid to break out the funky moves and get the twirling-and-shaking started, someone who causes negative drama off the dance floor is dangerous.
 “Your wedding is meant to be an enjoyable day and you don't want to concern yourself with family drama or friend politics on the day of,” says Leah Weinberg of Color Pop Events in Long Island City, New York.
 Since this friend might be a tad more sensitive than the rest of your crew, Weinberg recommends having a conversation about why you’re not inviting them, as a way to make their feathers less ruffled.
-When you’re honest about your concerns, it’ll either temper their actions or seal your decision to keep them off your wedding guest list.
+When you’re honest about your concerns, it’ll either temper their actions or seal your decision to not to invite them to your wedding.

 So, your sorority sister from college’s little brother who once had a crush on you invited you to his wedding… and well, you went.
 It was fun but awkward, and you aren’t sure why he extended an olive branch to his nuptials.
-Now that it’s your turn to prance down the aisle, you might be wondering if you need to add him to your wedding guest list.
+Now that it’s your turn to walk down the aisle, you might be wondering if you should or should not invite him to your wedding.
 The short?
 Nope, according to Weinberg.
 “You should never invite someone you don't want to be around on your wedding day.
 Your wedding day is meant to be filled with all of your favorite humans, so don't ruin that energy by inviting someone you don't want to see,” she says.